chhejom/Big-Data-Citibike-Analysis/README.md

 As cities continue to evolve toward smart urban mobility systems, understanding patterns in bike-sharing data becomes essential.
 This project serves to:

-* Automate Data Processing: Develop an end-to-end ETL pipeline to extract CitiBike trip data, store it in the cloud, and transform it for analysis.
+* Automate Data Processing: Develop an end-to-end ETL pipeline to extract CitiBike trip data, store it in the cloud back, and transform it for analysis and visualization.
-* Improve Resource Allocation: Identify high-demand stations, peak usage hours, and seasonal trends to help optimize bike distribution and availability.
+* Improve Resource Allocation: Identify trends and patterns to help optimize bike distribution and availability.
 * Enhance User Experience:  Analyze trip durations,  trip trends, and bike-type preferences to understand user behavior and improve service offerings.
-* Showcase Data Science & Cloud Skills: Demonstrate expertise in big data processing, cloud computing, SQL querying, and visualization.
+* Showcase Data Science & Cloud Skills: Showcasing expertise in big data processing, cloud computing, SQL querying, and visualization.

 # Technologies and Tools